shiqiangw/iclr2024-scores/README.md

 A simple script to extract scores of publicly available ICLR submissions from OpenReview.

-Run `pip install -r requirements.txt` for installing basic requirements
+Run `pip install -r requirements.txt` for installing basic requirements.

 Run `python3 main.py` to get a spreadsheet including paper titles and scores, in CSV format.
-The result is saved in `output.csv`.

-Update: `output.csv` is sorted according to average score
+The result is saved in `output.csv`, sorted according to average score.

 Note:
 - Withdrawn papers are excluded from the output.